ModalSeoul/Weeb.FM/README.md

 # WeebFM
 WeebFM development started on 10/3/2016.
 The day LastFm decided to toss up a persistent modal on every. single. page.
 The modal asks users to Subscribe or disable Adblock.
 There's no way around it.
 But fuck that.
-Last has got to shit anyways.
+Last has gone to shit anyways.
 WeebFm(temporary name) is going to be better than Last, because "*If you ain't first, you're last*" - Ricky Bobby

 ## But, why?
 THIS.
 IS. ~~Sparta?~~ **WHY**